je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

          http://man7.org/linux/man-pages/man2/ptrace.2.html

-We need to clear-up a little the report of this auditing library in the standard-output, it is too much verbose:
+We need to clean-up a little the report of this auditing library in the standard-output, it is too much verbose: